Heart disease describes a range of conditions that affect your heart. Heart diseases include:

 - Eat healthy foods.
 A heart-healthy diet based on fruits, vegetables and whole grains — and low in saturated fat, cholesterol, sodium and added sugar — can help you control your weight, blood pressure and cholesterol.

 - Maintain a healthy weight.
 Being overweight increases your risk of heart disease.
-A BMI of less than 25 and a waist circumference of 35 inches (88.9 centimeters) or less is the goal for preventing and treating heart disease.
+A body mass index (BMI) of less than 25 and a waist circumference of 35 inches (88.9 centimeters) or less is the goal for preventing and treating heart disease.

 - Manage stress.
 Reduce stress as much as possible.
 Practice techniques for managing stress, such as muscle relaxation and deep breathing.

-- Deal with depression.
+- Get treatment for depression.
 Being depressed can increase your risk of heart disease significantly.
 Talk to your doctor if you feel hopeless or uninterested in your life.

 - Practice good hygiene.
-Stay away from people with infectious diseases such as colds, get vaccinated against the flu, regularly wash your hands, and brush and floss your teeth regularly to keep yourself well.
+Regularly wash your hands and brush and floss your teeth to keep yourself well.